Scientific Name

 Watering: This succulent does need regular watering but is very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.
 Do not let water stand in the rosettes.

 Fertilizing: A. wickensii generally does not require fertilizer but may benefit from the extra nutrients.
-Feed with a fertilizer for succulents in spring and summer only.
-Be sure to follow the label directions.
+Feed with a fertilizer for succulents in spring and summer only, following the label directions.

-Propagation: Since A. wickensii is a species with a solitary growth habit, it can be propagated only from seeds.
+Propagation: Since A. wickensii has a solitary growth habit, it can be propagated only from seeds.
 For best results, sow seeds during the warm months.

 Learn more at How to Grow and Care for Aloe.